diyjac/SDC-System-Integration/README.md

         git push -u origin <your branch>
         ```
 3. Install python dependencies
-* With Pygame for Diagnostics
+* With Pygame and MoviePy for Diagnostics and converting rosbags
     * For non-GPU Linux systems
         ```bash
         sudo -H pip install -r requirements-pygame.txt